Pelvic Inflammatory Disease: Causes and Treatment

 PID is diagnosed through a pelvic exam that can reveal any tenderness of the uterus or ovaries.
 Women may have a tender cervix that bleeds easily.
 If so, your doctor will test you for certain bacteria, including chlamydia and gonorrhea.
 Your doctor may also perform an ultrasound or laparoscopy to investigate the amount of damage done by PID.

 Antibiotics, either oral or by shot, are used to treat PID.
 The course of treatment is usually 10 to 14 days.
 Even if symptoms are relieved before the end of an antibiotic round, you should always complete the antibiotic to ensure the bacteria will not begin to grow back.
-You should not have sex while you are being treated for PID, and you should ensure your sex partner is free of STIs before having sex again to prevent reinfection.

 While antibiotics will kill the bacteria causing PID, they are unable to undo any damage done by the disease.

 Pelvic inflammatory disease, while easily treated, can be difficult to recognize and diagnose.
 Untreated PID can have serious complications.
-That's why it's important for all women to receive an annual exam from a well woman care provider who they have an ongoing relationship with.
-The well woman care physicians of All About Women in Gainesville and Lake City provide compassionate and attentive care for women at all stages of life.
+That's why it's important for all women to receive an annual exam from a gynecologist who they have an ongoing relationship with.